ElisandreL/workshop-js-part1/README.md

 **DON'T TOUCH THEM**

 they are here to give instructions and comments, to help you to understand what's going on.
-If they are note `//`, your code will break and you don't want that.
+If they are notes without `//`, your code will break and you don't want that.

-To make the script working, just remove the `/*` at the begining of the example and the `*/` at the end *or write your own lines of code between to examples*.
+To make the script working, just remove the `/*` at the begining of the example and the `*/` at the end *or write your own lines of code between two examples*.

 Last but not least, do you see this little arrow in the left column, just before the `/*` tag ?
 Click on it.
-They are pretty usefull to minimize the block wrapped between two comments tags, making the script more readable.
-And web developers likes readables scripts.
+They are pretty usefull to minimize the commented block, making the script more readable.
+And web developers likes readables scripts, isn't it ?

 ![cross](https://user-images.githubusercontent.com/84771701/128261729-ef7d0d9a-d2fe-4381-b8c2-c2f22e4b7085.png)